 - This recipe can be made in a slow cooker...just know that the top won't be as crispy.
 You can see my Crock Pot Tropical Dump Cake as an example.
 Layer the ingredients as instructed and cook on high heat for 2-3 hours.

-- Stick with the 9x13" baking dish.
+- Use a 9x13" glass baking dish.
 This makes sure the ingredients spread properly and cook to the right consistency.

 4 Ingredient Pineapple Dump Cake